Jawad-Jahangir-Soomro/Covid_19_Tracker_Application_Flutter/README.md

 - Live data updates: The app fetches data from reliable sources to provide the latest information about COVID-19 cases globally.
 - Global and country-specific data: Users can view both global statistics and data specific to a particular country.
 - Search functionality: Users can search for a specific country to get detailed information about COVID-19 cases in that location.

+## API Usage

+This app relies on a COVID-19 data API to fetch the necessary information.
+The app uses the following API:

+COVID-19 Data API

+Please ensure you have a stable internet connection to retrieve the latest data.